 It’s important to be safe when foraging because there is a chance of coming across poisonous mushrooms in the wild.
 Dangerous mushrooms make their homes in the same damp woodlands as edible mushrooms, so it’s essential to have an expert like a local tour guide to share his or her knowledge.
 Some types of poisonous mushrooms can be lethal if ingested, so it’s crucial to contact and go with someone who is experienced.

 Traditional dishes made with wild mushrooms

 While there are types of inedible and even poisonous mushrooms, there are over 2,000 varieties of edible wild mushrooms in Spain.
-One of the most common to be foraged is the porcini mushroom.
+One of the most common to forage is the porcini mushroom.
 With a brown cap and white stalk, the porcini is a mushroom that is just as at home in your grandma’s kitchen as it is in Michelin-starred restaurants and fine dining dishes.
-Its short harvesting season makes it highly-desired for those wishing to sell their finds – it usually sells for $30-$60 per pound.
+Its short harvesting season makes it highly desired for those wishing to sell their finds – it usually sells for $30-$60 per pound.